General Liability Self-Insurance

 Coverage applies to all University departments and auxiliary enterprises, officers, agents and employees (including registered volunteers).
 Coverage is further extended to students enrolled in a formal training program while engaged in activities which are in the course and scope of their studies.

 “GAEL” (General, Auto, and Employment Liability) funds the UC self-insurance programs through annual assessments to each campus based on the anticipated payouts for current and future claims.
 The rates are set by Office of the President based on an actuarial assessment of claims activity on a campus-by-campus basis.
-The Budget Office breaks down the annual campus assessment into a rate which is charged back to departments on a per $1000 of budgeted revenue basis.
+The Budget Office breaks down the annual campus assessment, local operations, and unfunded claims costs into a payroll assessment rate which is charged back to departments on a per $100 of salary paid rate.
 Thus, UCSF’s GAEL rate is a reflection of the anticipated cost of claims each year.

 Any time claims are made against the University, Risk Management and Insurance Services – along with the University’s third-party administrator (TPA) – respond by investigating the charges.
 Costs related to general liability claims, including legal fees, are funded by the program.
 You should always report any incidents to the appropriate campus authorities (police, fire, etc.) and Risk Management and Insurance Services as quickly as possible.